 Interline Baggage Rules for Travel within Canada/US on Partner Airlines

-Bearskin partners (interlines) with Air Canada and Delta to offer the convenience of a single reservation.
+Bearskin partners (interlines) with Air Canada to offer the convenience of a single reservation.

 If your ticket is not an interline ticket: Bearskin Airlines normal baggage allowance will apply.